 SEC.
 1. METHOD.

-The names of all nominees for Directors, Officers, and Association Trustees nominated pursuant to Article XII shall be announced on the Association’s website, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting, together with notice of the right to make independent nominations pursuant to Article XII, Sec.
-2.
+The names of all nominees for Directors, Officers, and Association Trustees will be announced on the Association’s website, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least thirty (30) days but not more than sixty (60) days before the Annual Meeting, together with notice of the right to make independent nominations pursuant to Article XII.

 SEC.
 2. VOTING.

-The membership shall vote during the Annual Meeting by voice vote, at a time and place prescribed by the Board, on the slate and any amendments to the Bylaws presented by the Nominating & Governance Committee.
-A majority approval of the slate and amendments shall constitute ratification.
-In exceptional circumstances, in a manner determined by the Executive Committee, such voting may take place virtually.
+The membership votes during the Annual Meeting by voice vote, at a time and place prescribed by the Board, on the slate, any amendments to the Bylaws presented by the Nominating & Governance Committee, and/or on any other matters properly reserved for the membership to determine.
+A majority approval of the slate and amendments constitutes ratification.
+In exceptional circumstances, such voting may take place virtually in a manner determined by the Executive Committee.

 ARTICLE XIV.
 AMENDMENTS

-These Bylaws may be amended by a two-thirds vote of the Board.
-Notice of proposed amendments shall be given to Directors at least thirty (30) days before such vote.
+A two-thirds vote of the Directors eligible to vote may amend these Bylaws.
+Notice of proposed amendments will be given to Directors at least thirty (30) days before such vote.

-Any amendment(s) approved by the Board shall be ratified by a majority of the votes cast by the members of the Association during the Annual Meeting or virtually.
+Any amendment(s) approved by the Board requires ratification by a majority of the votes cast by the members of the Association during the next Annual Meeting.

-Notice of the proposed Bylaw changes shall be announced on the Association’s website, vassar.edu/alums,, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting.
+Notice of the proposed Bylaw change(s) will be announced on the Association’s website, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least thirty (30) days but not more than sixty (60) days before the Annual Meeting.

-Such amendment(s) shall take effect upon ratification at the Annual Meeting.
+Such amendment(s) will take effect upon ratification at the Annual Meeting.

-The Alumnae/i Association Bylaws were adopted in June 1980, and amended in June 1992; June 2000; June 2005; June 2008; June 2013; June 2016; June 2018; June 2020; and June 2024.
+The Alumnae/i Association Bylaws were adopted in June 1980 and amended in June 1992; June 2000; June 2005; June 2008; June 2013; June 2016; June 2018; June 2020; June 2024.

-Appendix A

-SCHEDULE OF TERMS